Four species of MHP occur in Bryophytes. Two species in the genus Aneura (Aneuraceae) and two species in Buxbaumia (Buxbaumiaceae).

 One species of gymnosperms, Parasitaxus usta (Podocarpaceae) is mycoheterotrophic and parasitic at once.

-Burmanniaceae comprise 8 genera and 66 species of MHP.
+Burmanniaceae comprise 8 genera and 69 species of MHP.
 Apteria, Dictyostega, Marthella and Miersiella contain 1 species each, Dictyostega orobanchoides has 3 subspecies.
-Campylosiphon and Hexapterella include 2 species, Burmannia 22 achlorophyllous species (plus some more species with various reductions of photosynthetic ability) and Gymnosiphon 36 species.
+Hexapterella include 2 species, Campylosiphon 5 species (based on Xiaojuan et al. 2023), Burmannia 22 achlorophyllous species (plus some more species with various reductions of photosynthetic ability) and Gymnosiphon 36 species.

-Thismiaceae include 5 genera and 120 species.
-By far the largest genus is Thismia with 97 species and 1 variety.
-Hence, together with the orchid genus Gastrodia (likewise 97 species), it is the largest mycoheterotrophic genus in the plant kingdom.
+Thismiaceae include 5 genera and 130 species.
+By far the largest genus is Thismia with 107 species and 1 variety.
+Hence, in competition with the orchid genus Gastrodia (97 species), it is the largest mycoheterotrophic genus in the plant kingdom.
 Afrothismia has 15 species and 1 variety, Oxygyne 6 species.
 Haplothismia and Tiputinia have 1 species each.
 Some authors keep Afrothismia gabonensis as a valid taxon (counting 16 species), which, however, hast been attributed as synonym to A. saingei by Maas-van de Kamer and Maas (2010).
 Likewise, Thismia versteegii became synonymized with T. crocea by Jonker (1938), which has been challenged by Larsen (1965).
 Unfortunately, the type material of T. versteegii got lost.

 Corsiaceae include 3 genera and 28 species.
 Arachnitis has 2 species, Coriopsis 1 species and Corsia 25 species and 1 variety.